ThomasSchnapka/quaro/README.md

 │
 ├── media           # images and videos
 ```
-If you want to adapt this software for your own robot, you have to change the hardware-specific parameters in `quaro/hardware_config.py`.
+If you want to adopt this software for your own robot, you have to change the hardware-specific parameters in `quaro/hardware_config.py`.
 Changes for the robot operations are made in `src/state.py`

 ### Installation note